Sunday, August 11, 2024

 2.The Smashing Pumpkins - Mellon Collie & the Infinite Sadness: Deluxe Edition (2012)

 Another 90’s double album (and a box set expansion of a double album, on top of that!).
 When it comes to range, I don’t think I’ve ever heard more of it than on this album right here.
 You get soft songs, hard songs, weird songs, short songs, long epics, acoustic guitars, electric guitars, piano, synths, orchestra, and so on.
-James Iha even sings a song here, and the whole band sings on the end of the main album.
+James Iha even sings on here, and the whole band sings on the end of the main album.
 The whole thing really takes you on quite a journey!

 1.White Zombie - Let Sleeping Corpses Lie (2008)